 01 of 08

 Amritsar, the spiritual capital of the Sikhs, is a must-visit place due to the exquisite Golden Temple.
 It attracts pilgrims from all over the world, and looks particularly arresting at night when it’s beautifully lit up with its imposing pure gold dome illuminated.
 The memorial at Jallianwala Bagh near the Golden Temple is one of India's top historical sites and is also worth seeing, along with the new Partition Museum dedicated to preserving the experiences of those affected by the 1947 Partition of India.
-Amritsar is renowned for its street food as well, making a foodie's delight!
+Amritsar is renowned for its street food as well, making it a foodie's delight!
 Plan your trip there with this Amritsar travel guide.

 02 of 08

 The Wagah Border, between India and Pakistan, is a popular side trip from Amritsar.
 Everyday of the year, just before sunset, a flag lowering ceremony takes place there as the border is closed for the day.
 It starts with high patriotic spirits from both sides of the border and lasts for about 45 minutes.
 Here's more information about it and how to best experience it.